sandesh-bhattarai/mern-31/api-31/readme.md

 ===> Validate the data and throw some exception if invalid data are there

 ===> Upon validation success, send some json response to the client

+// Hw/cw
+## Setup a git repo, and assign collaborator to me - @sandesh-bhattarai